Updated: Feb 1

 Step 3: Practice openness with peers

 Many leaders may not feel comfortable jumping right into candid conversations with their coworkers, and instead choose to practice with their peers first.
-An excellent avenue for this is to join a peer leadership circle.
+An excellent avenue for this is to join a Coaching Circle.

 These groups offer a space for nonprofit leaders to practice sharing their genuine thoughts, opinions and emotions with other professionals, without the added stress of it potentially triggering existing tension with another person or impacting your work life.
 As a bonus, they also receive feedback and support to help improve the situation they are discussing.
 By practicing candid conversations in a safe environment, leaders will build up the skills and confidence to do so at work and make openness a consistent habit.